What Are Pressure Regulators and How Do They Work?

 Numerous materials are available to handle various fluids and operational settings.
 Some of the most common materials include brass, plastic, and aluminum, but there are also a few variations made of stainless steel such as grades 303, 304, and 316 on the market as well.
 Meanwhile, the springs within the regulators are usually made of carbon steel or stainless steel.

 Brass in particular, is ideal for a majority of applications and is fairly inexpensive.
 Aluminum, on the other hand, is better suited for applications that require lightweight materials.
-Plastic is also a low-cost option where durability is not a concern, whereas stainless steel is often used in corrosive or high-temperature environments.
+Plastic is also a low-cost option where durability is not a concern, whereas stainless steel is used in corrosive or high-temperature environments.

 The seal material must also be compatible with the fluid being used and the operating temperature range it will be exposed to.
 Typically, Buna-N is utilized, but some manufacturers make seals out of Fluorocarbon, EPDM, Silicone, and Perfluoroelastomer.